 More than 95 percent of the chemicals in synthetic fragrances are derived from petrochemicals.
-These chemicals include: benzene derivatives, aldehydes, phthalates, and a slew of other known toxins that are capable of causing cancer, birth defects, nervous-system disorders and allergies—some of which are cited on the EPA’s hazardous waste list.
+These chemicals include benzene derivatives, aldehydes, phthalates, and many other known toxins capable of causing cancer, congenital disabilities, nervous-system disorders, and allergies—some of which are cited on the EPA’s hazardous waste list.

 Why Fragrance is a Chemical to Avoid in Skin Products

-26 ingredients whose “Toxicological properties have not been investigated,” or “toxicology properties have not been thoroughly investigated.”
+Twenty-six ingredients whose “Toxicological properties have not been investigated” or “toxicology properties have not been thoroughly investigated.”

-- 5 ingredients that are “Skin sensitizers,” or allergens.
+- Five ingredients are “Skin sensitizers” or allergens.

-- 3 ingredients that show “Fetal, hormonal, and reproductive toxicity.”
+- Three ingredients that show “Fetal, hormonal, and reproductive toxicity.”

-Despite fragrance known to be potentially dangerous, it is still not even required by law for companies to disclose the specific ingredients used.
-In the U.S., manufacturers can legally hide hundreds of synthetic chemicals in the one word—“fragrance”—without revealing what those ingredients are.
+Despite fragrances known to be potentially dangerous, it is still not even required by law for companies to disclose the specific ingredients used.
+As a result, in the U.S., manufacturers can legally hide hundreds of synthetic chemicals in one word—”fragrance”—without revealing those ingredients.

 Many of us work hard to make good food choices—such as eating organic and avoiding hormones and GMOs—and we read nutrition labels.
 But how many of us read the labels of our bottles, sprays, and jars?

-Well with fragrance it is even more difficult, as it can even be found in products marked “unscented”.
-Even if the front label screams “fragrance-free,” products can still contain these ingredients as a masking agent to cover unpleasant chemical smells.
+Well, fragrance is even more difficult, as it can be found in products marked “unscented.”
+So even if the front label screams “fragrance-free,” products can still contain these ingredients as a masking agent to cover unpleasant chemical smells.

 Essential Oils and Fragrance

-Fragrances made out of “essential oils” can also be a problem because a lot of oils are adulterated and contaminated with chemicals.
-Some essential oils are not even natural, instead consisting of man-made ingredients and scents: fragrant oils.
+Fragrances made out of “essential oils” can also be problematic because many oils are adulterated and contaminated with chemicals.
+In addition, some essential oils are not even natural, consisting of artificial ingredients and scents: fragrant oils.

-For instance, if you find a company claiming to use 100% natural watermelon or pineapple fragrances derived from oils, they may only be telling half the truth: there are no 100% natural watermelon or pineapple essential oils that smell like most people would want.
-These are fragrance oils man made to smell like watermelon or pineapple.
+For instance, if you find a company claiming to use 100% natural watermelon or pineapple fragrances derived from oils, they may only be telling half the truth.
+There are no 100% natural watermelon or pineapple essential oils that smell like most people would want.
+Instead, these are fragrance oils artificial to smell like watermelon or pineapple.
 It may seem sexy and natural, but it is far from it.

-It is really important to do research on a cosmetic company to find out how they are sourcing essential oils and choose products that don’t have the ingredients labeled “fragrance” or “parfum.”
+It is essential to research a cosmetic company to find out how they are sourcing essential oils and choose products that don’t have the ingredients labeled “fragrance” or “parfum.”

 Want to Avoid Toxic Chemicals in Your Skin Products?
 Read the Label!

-The only way to really know the truth is to read the labels!
+The only way to know the truth is to read the labels!
 If a manufacturer isn’t willing to list ALL of a product’s ingredients on its label, we must ask why.
-Sometimes, it’s not just what is shown in the label…it’s what is not shown.
+Sometimes, it’s not just what is shown on the label… it’s what is not shown.

-If there is a blanket statement that seems too general…pause before you buy.
+If a blanket statement seems too general…pause before you buy.

-With all of the research we have and the incredible knowledge readily available today, we must ask ourselves why we continue to subject ourselves to these unhealthy, and potentially dangerous ingredients.
-We, at Kapuluan Coconut have made it our mission to create 100% natural products that smell and feel great so that you don’t have to worry what’s in our jar or tube of coconut oil.
+With all of our research and the incredible knowledge readily available today, we must ask ourselves why we continue to subject ourselves to these unhealthy, potentially dangerous ingredients.
+We at Kapuluan Coconut have made it our mission to create 100% natural products that smell and feel great so that you don’t have to worry about what’s in our jar or tube of coconut oil.
 All the ingredients are listed with nothing added or taken away.
-Just 100% Raw Organic Coconut oil for you to use for overall body needs.
+Just 100% Raw Organic Coconut oil for your overall body needs.